Breck37/react-2-mini/README.md

 ### Summary

 In this step, we are going to build out our ProductList Component to handle the props that are being passed in.
-Please note that we want to create this component in a way that we can reuse it.
+Please note that we want to create this component in a way that we can reuse it for the cart list later in the project.

 ### Instructions